Fethullah Gülen as Educator

 Any form of education which seeks to shape the feelings, values, and attitudes of students is likely to be accused of brainwashing.
 Mr. Gülen has not been spared this accusation.
 Critics in Turkey have claimed that even though there is no direct religious training carried out in the schools, religion and politically-oriented Islamic teaching are inculcated in the students by example and informal relations between students and teachers.

 Gülen has responded to these accusations by noting that the schools established by his movement employ the program and curriculum of the Turkish Ministry of Education.
 He notes further that the schools are continually inspected, not only by the Turkish Education Ministry but also by the intelligence agencies in those countries where they have been established.
-Those who have inspected the schools have never found any evidence of brainwashing nor the inculcation of politically activist or anti-government sentiments, either through formal teaching or informal contact.
-By now, he states, the schools have been operating long enough that graduates are working in all sectors of Turkish society.
-They have never raised a complaint about undue influence being exerted on students, nor have official visitors make that claim:
+Those who have inspected the schools have never found any evidence of brainwashing nor the inculcation of politically activist or anti-government sentiments either through formal teaching or informal contact.
+By now, he states, the schools have been operating long enough that graduates are working in all sectors of Turkish society, and they have never raised a complaint about undue influence being exerted on students.
+The same is the case, he states, of official visitors: